-NOTE: The Encounter File and Supplemental File load programs use the same variable names for the array of CPT codes (e.g., CPT1) and their associated CCS-Services and Procedures categories (e.g., CCSCPT1).
+NOTE: Prior to the 2020 NASS, the Encounter File and Supplemental File load programs use the same variable names for the array of CPT codes (e.g., CPT1) and their associated CCS-Services and Procedures categories (e.g., CCSCPT1).
 When merging the Encounter and Supplemental Files, this can result in CPT and CCS-Services and Procedures codes being overwritten unintentionally in one file or the other.
-To avoid this problem, edit the Supplemental File load program to change the names of the CPT and CCS variable names (e.g., change CPT1 to SUPPCPT1 and CCSCPT1 to SUPCCSCPT1).
+Starting with the 2020 NASS, the Supplemental File load program uses the variable names SupCPTn and SupCPTCCSn, where n indicates the order in the CPT array.